 One of the best things about ExpressVPN for Apple TV is that it has been developed with 4K HDR streaming in mind, so you can expect fast speeds and a great overall performance.
 It doesn’t compromise on choice, offering over 3,000 servers across 94 countries.

-ExpressVPN provides access to a range of geo-restricted apps and streaming servers, including Netflix, Amazon Prime Video, Hulu, BBC iPlayer and YouTube, and it’s compatible with Apple TV 4K, 4th gen Apple TV, 3rd gen Apple TV, 2nd gen Apple TV and 1st gen Apple TV.
+ExpressVPN provides access to a range of geo-restricted apps and streaming servers, including Amazon Prime Video, Hulu, BBC iPlayer and YouTube.
+It adds ITV Hub, All 4, 9Now, and 10Play to its list in our recent tests.
+It can also unblock Netflix, accessing libraries around the world, though we have found NordVPN to be more consistent with this.
+Express is compatible with Apple TV 4K, 4th gen Apple TV, 3rd gen Apple TV, 2nd gen Apple TV and 1st gen Apple TV.

 There are two methods of using ExpressVPN on your Apple TV.
 You can either use Express's own MediaStreamer or install the software on your Wi-Fi router.
 The latter will enable you to benefit from all of ExpressVPN’s features, and even gets around one of the few negatives of the service - the fact it's 'only' compatible with five devices at any one time.